dart-archive/angulardart.org/README.md

     `xcode-select --install`
 3. Run `cd site`.
 4. Run `jekyll serve --watch`.
 This runs the dev server.
+   If you get a horrible set of messages, **make sure you're in site/.**
 5. View the site at `localhost:4000`.